Basic Sciences

 The Histology course encompasses the study of microscopic anatomy of human cells, tissues, and organs.
 Emphasis is given to their functions and clinical significance.
 The laboratory hours provide the student with the opportunity to study stained and mounted sections of tissues and organs.
 Students also analyze high quality histological sections and electron micrographs projected on screen.

 This course focuses on the anatomical and embryological basis of clinical medicine.
 Anatomy and Embryology are fundamental to medical education, providing students with their most basic foundation for medical practice.
 This anatomical foundation is used throughout their career by practitioners and in virtually every realm of medicine, from research to practice to medical education.
 The classroom lectures provide both regional and systemic overviews of the human body.
-Supervised laboratory sessions provide students the privilege of dissecting the human body and its anatomical structures.
+Supervised laboratory sessions provide students with the privilege of studying the human body and its anatomical structures through the Anatomage Table, a 3-Dimensional state of art Visual and Virtual Dissection tool.
+The students also learn important concepts of Anatomy and Embryology through use of anatomical models.
 They learn from direct experience the structures discussed in lectures and encountered daily in medical practice.
 The course also incorporates embryology that is divided into General Embryology that deals with the formation and development of germ cells, fertilization and early development of the human embryo; and Special Embryology that deals with the formation and malformations of different organs.
-This course helps students’ acquire the ability to understand, analyze and solve problems in other medical courses and in the clinical management of diseases
+This course helps students acquire the ability to understand, analyze and solve problems in other medical courses and in the clinical management of diseases.
+This course will have an NBME shelf examination at the completion of the course.

 This course has been designed to provide the student with an introduction to research, including principles of research, and literature review.
 It will consist of weekly two-hour didactic lectures and active learning sessions, during which the student will be introduced to research concepts and the process of searching through medical research literature.
 The RHM1 course goals are to ensure all students have an understanding of the scientific method and mindset; are able to design research projects; are able to critically analyze data; are able to critically assess publications; can access the scientific literature and source relevant information, and are able to perform secondary research.